coatl-dev/workflows/README.md

   Options: `'yes'`, `'no'`.
 Defaults to `'no'`.
 Optional.
 - `sign-commits` (`string`): Whether to sign Git commits.
 Options: `'yes'`, `'no'`.
 Defaults to `'yes'`.
 Optional.

+> [!WARNING]
+> `use-config` and `config-file` should not be used with Python 2, as only
+> recent versions of `pip-tools` support them.
+> Ensure compatibility with your Python version before using these options.

 **Secrets**: